IwraStudios/IGG-Game-Downloader/README.md

 * compile the program
 * start the program
 * wait for Firefox to start
-* paste url to game page on igg-games.com (and press enter)
+* paste url to game page on igg-games.com in the console (and press enter)
 * ????
 * profit